Jiansiyu/g4cosmicAB/README.md

 * [Geant4.10.03.p01](https://geant4.web.cern.ch)

 To install ROOT AND Geant4
-	You can use the small scrapt to install the grant4 and root if you didnot install those packages it will downloads and install and compile Geant4 automaticly
+	You can use the small scrapt to install the grant4 and root if you didnot install those packages.
+	It will downloads and install and compile Geant4 automaticly
 ```
 mkdir ROOT
 cd ROOT